What is an intra-corporate transferee residence permit?

 - You meet the requirements that apply to everyone.

-- You live in a country outside the European Union (EU) at the time of the application.
-Or you live in a country within the EU with an intra-corporate transferee residence permit.
-You will be transferred to a branch in the Netherlands for a period of more than 90 days.
+- You live in a country outside the European Union (EU) at the time of application.
+Or you live in an EU country with an intra-corporate transferee residence permit.
+You are being transferred to the Netherlands for a period of more than 90 days.

 - You are going to work in the Netherlands as a manager, specialist or trainee.
 Read the definitions of manager, specialist and trainee.

-- You will be transferred to a branch of the same company in the Netherlands.
+- You are being transferred to a branch of the same company in the Netherlands.

-- You have already worked for at least 3 months for the company outside the EU.
+- You have already worked for the company outside the EU for at least 3 months.

 - You have a valid employment contract with the company outside the EU.
-You have an engagement letter from the employer.
-The employment contract or the engagement letter contains this information:
+The employment contract or letter of engagement will state the following:

 - the duration of the transfer and the location of the branch in the Netherlands;

-- that you are going to work as a manager, specialist or trainee;
+- that you will be working as a manager, specialist or trainee;

 - the salary and employment terms and conditions during the transfer; and

-- that at the end of the transfer you will be able to work in a branch outside the EU.
+- that you will be able to work in a branch outside the EU at the end of the transfer.

-- Do you have a protected profession such as a physician or architect?
-Then you must show that you are allowed to practise this profession in the Netherlands.
+- Do you have a protected profession such as a doctor or architect?
+If so, you must show that you are allowed to practise that profession in the Netherlands.

 - Are you going to work in the healthcare sector?
-Then you must be listed in the register of Individual Healthcare Professions, the BIG-register.
+If so, you must be listed in the register of Individual Healthcare Professions, (in Dutch: BIG-register).

-- The employment conditions, employment relationships or working conditions comply with the law.
+- The conditions of employment, employment relationships or working conditions comply with Dutch law.
 And they are at least on the level that is customary in the business sector.

-- Your salary is on market terms.
-The salary is on market terms if it meets the salary criterion for highly skilled migrants.
+- Your salary is in line with the market.
+The salary is in line with the market if it meets the salary criterion for highly skilled migrants.

-- The branch in the Netherlands was not established in order to make it easier to have transferred employees come to the EU.
+- The branch in the Netherlands has not been set up to facilitate the transfer of employees to the EU.
 The branch in the Netherlands carries out economic activities.

-- You have not been transferred to the Netherlands before in the past 6 months.
-Or you have not yet reached the maximum duration of stay during a previous transfer.
-This also applies to transfers in other member states.
+- You have not been transferred to the Netherlands in the past 6 months.
+Or you have not yet reached the maximum length of stay during a previous transfer.
+The maximum duration of a transfer to the European Union, including transfers between Member States, may not exceed three years.
+For a trainee, this is 1 year.

-- Your employer may not have been fined in the 5 years before the application.
+- Your employer must not have been fined in the 5 years before the application.
 This means a fine for violation of Section 2 of the Foreign Nationals (Employment) Act (Wav).
-Or a fine for not paying or not paying enough income tax or contributions for employees’ or national insurance schemes.
+Or a fine for not paying or not paying enough income tax or employee or national insurance contributions.

 Process and costs